 Moderna is pioneering the discovery and development of messenger RNA (mRNA) therapeutics and vaccines to direct the body’s cells to produce intracellular or secreted proteins that can have a therapeutic or preventive benefit for both patients and healthy individuals.

-The Goodwin team was led by partners Stuart Cable, Kingsley Taft and Gregg Katz, and included partners Deborah Birnbach, Brian Fairchild, Dan Karelitz, Jim Matarese, Carl Metzger, Edwin O’Connor, Sarah Solomon and Scott Webster, counsel Stephanie Philbin, and associates Patricia Mets, Grace Wirth, Erini Svokos, Amoli Pandya, Sarah Smith, Megan Gustafson, Steven Tjoe, Humza Bokhari and Nick Reist.For additional details on the offering, please read the press release.
+The Goodwin team was led by partners Stuart Cable, Kingsley Taft and Gregg Katz, and included partners Deborah Birnbach, Brian Fairchild, Dan Karelitz, Jim Matarese, Carl Metzger, Edwin O’Connor, Sarah Solomon and Scott Webster, counsel Stephanie Philbin, and associates Patricia Mets, Grace Wirth, Erini Svokos, Amoli Pandya, Sarah Smith, Megan Gustafson, Steven Tjoe, and Humza Bokhari.For additional details on the offering, please read the press release.